Hal S. Scott

 Professor Scott’s books include the law school textbook International Finance: Transactions, Policy and Regulation (22nd ed.
 Foundation Press, forthcoming 2018); Connectedness and Contagion (M.I.T.
 Press 2016) and The Global Financial Crisis (Foundation Press 2009).

-Professor Scott is also the Director of the Committee on Capital Markets Regulation, a bi-partisan non-profit organization organized in 2006, dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system via research and advocacy.
+Professor Scott is also the President of the Committee on Capital Markets Regulation, a bi-partisan non-profit organization organized in 2006, dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system via research and advocacy.

 He is also a member of the Bretton Woods Committee, a member of the Market Monitoring Group of the Institute of International Finance, a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).

 Stefan M. Gavell

 Stefan Gavell is Executive Vice President and Global Head of Regulatory, Industry and Government Affairs for State Street Corporation with responsibility for global regulatory, industry and government relations.
 In this position, he is responsible for representing State Street with regulators, legislators and other policymakers worldwide.

 Mr. Gavell has supported and been actively involved in the Program on International Financial Systems as a speaker and moderator for more than 10 years.

 Representing State Street, and in conjunction with leading industry associations, Mr. Gavell has successfully advocated on legislative and regulatory issues, in the US, Europe, and Asia, on banking, securities and asset management matters.